harrymt/web_playground/report/report.md

 </svg>
 ```

-CSS animation wasn't added to the website however, I expreiemented with different ways to animate icons, for example this is how to draw and animate a person icon.
+CSS animation wasn't added to the website however, I experimented with different ways to animate icons, for example this is how to draw and animate a person icon.

 ```css